univention/office365/README.md

   The UCR variable "office365/adconnection/wizard" specifies the alias name of the Azure AD Connection that it will configure.
-* AD Connections are represented as UDM "office365/ad-connection" objects and also visible in UCR as office365/adconnection/alias/*.
+* AD Connections are represented as UDM "office365/ad-connection" objects and also visible in UCR below office365/adconnection/alias/.
 * Multi-Connection support has been added in App-Version 3.0.
 Migration from earlier App-Versions is automatic but can optionally be disabled via the UCR variable "office365/migrate/adconnectionalias".
 The automatic migration